pyOpenSci/python-package-guide/package-structure-code/complex-python-package-builds.md

 more information about front-end and back-end compatibility.

 In this packaging guide we recommend using `hatch` along with it's preferred back-end `hatchling`.
 One reason to use hatch with an alternate back-end is for creating an extension module.
-A Python extension module is one that is make up, either in part or entirely, of compiled code.
+A Python extension module is one that is made up, either in part or entirely, of compiled code.
 In this case the back-end chosen (such as `meson-python`) must know how to compile the extension language and bind it to Python since `hatchling` is only capable of building pure Python modules.